RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 **Note**: These directions may not work as written on unsupported Debian-based distributions.
 For example, newer versions of Ubuntu may not be compatible with the rock-dkms kernel driver.
 In this case, you can exclude the rocm-dkms and rock-dkms packages.

-For more information on the ROCm binary structure, see https://github.com/RadeonOpenCompute/ROCm/blob/master/README.md#rocm-binary-package-structure

-For information about upstream kernel drivers, see the Using Debian-based ROCm with Upstream Kernel Drivers section.

 .. _Ubuntu:

 Ubuntu